-Many people within the company felt the entire dispute between Ric Flair and Mick Foley was a work though both men hold to saying that it was a shoot.
+Many in the company felt the entire dispute between Ric Flair and Mick Foley was a work though both men hold to saying that it was a shoot.
 Nobody was punished for what took place backstage.

 WATCH: Ric Flair vs. Mick Foley- "I Quit" Match at WWE SummerSlam 2006

 Nowadays, the two are said to be friends after working out their differences while sitting next to each other on a plane ride.

 - Paul Orndorff and Vader | The Messy Fight That Led to WCW Departure

 - Kurt Angle and Vince McMahon | Their Legendary Airplane Fight

 - Ric Flair vs. Bret Hart: A War of Words!

 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something recommended.
 While clicking these links won’t cost you any extra money, they will help us continue to bring you quality content!